hoang24/ece411-practicum/project_ideas.md

 - **Actuator**: LEDs, speaker, and touchscreen.

 ### 2. Security Locker for Keys/Important Documents
-- **Description**: A secured locker to store important belonging such as keys, social sercurity cards, passports, bank account info, password info, etc. Sound alarm if detecting thefts
+- **Description**: A wall mounted lock box that can be used to store important documents, keys or other personal effects to provide extra security and ease of access.
+This project will incorpoerate access control meaning a verification sensor such as a pinpad or RFID sensor to This    such as keys, social sercurity cards, passports, bank account info, password info, etc. Sound alarm if detecting thefts
-- **Sensor**: PIN/password/finger print/etc.
+- **Sensor**: PIN/Password/Fingerprint/RFID etc.
 - **Controller**: Atmel or Raspberry Pi or Arduino
-- **Actuator**: speaker, LEDs, LCD screens
+- **Actuator**: Lock, Speaker, LEDs, LCD screens

 ### 3. Interactive Magic Mirror
 - **Description**: A magic mirror that plays music and displays weather, humidity, temperature, date and time info when a user look at the mirror